Charles Best (medical scientist): Personal life

 Best later claimed that the greatest moment of his life occurred when he met his future wife, Margaret Mahon (1900–1988) following his return.
 Best married Margaret Hooper Mahon in Toronto in 1924 and they had two sons.
-One son, Henry Best was a well-regarded historian who later became president of Laurentian University in Sudbury, Ontario.
-Best's other son was Charles Alexander Best, a Canadian politician and geneticist.
+Best's eldest son was Charles Alexander Best, a Canadian politician and geneticist.
 Best is the grandfather of Susan MacTavish Best.
+His other son, Henry Best was a well-regarded historian who later became president of Laurentian University in Sudbury, Ontario.

 Best died on March 31, 1978, in Toronto.
 He is interred in Mount Pleasant Cemetery, Toronto, not far from Sir Frederick Banting.